 There are many different facets that go into to the process of completing a story.
 Broadly speaking, they are - planning, writing, re-writing and editing.
 One mistake many aspiring writers make when starting out is that they mix the tasks up and find it very hard to move forward to completion.

 One key thing, that makes a huge difference when it comes to writing your story is to have a step-by-step process to follow.

 As Dwight Swain, author of Techniques of the Selling Writer says, "Faculty lies in knowing what to do next.
 To know what to do next, you must master process ... an ordered step-by-step presentation of materials that presses emotional buttons in your reader, so he feels the way you want him to feel."

-Here are four key elements we recommend you consider if you want to write he best story you are capable of writing.
+Below are four key elements we recommend you consider if you want to write the best story you are capable of writing.